crawl/crawl/crawl-ref/docs/crawl_manual.rst

 this!

 This explains why shops don't buy: otherwise players would hoover the dungeon for items to sell.
-Not messing with lighting also falls into this category: there might be a benefit to mood when players have to carry candles/torches, but we don't see any gameplay benefit.
+Another instance: there's no infinite commodity available: food, monster and item generation is generally not enough to support infinite play.
+Not messing with lighting also falls into this category: there might be a benefit to mood when players have to carry candles/torches, but we don't see any gameplay benefit as yet.
 The deep tactical gameplay Crawl aims for necessitates permanent dungeon levels.
 Many a time characters have to choose between descending or battling.
 While caution is a virtue in Crawl, as it is in many other roguelikes, there are strong forces driving characters deeper.

 Interface
 ========================================